 Ages of Juvenile Court Jurisdiction

-The age of a child who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
+The age of a youth who comes within the jurisdiction of the state’s juvenile courts is defined by state law.
 In Connecticut:

-- For purposes of delinquency proceedings, a child must be at least seven years of age at the time of the alleged delinquent act, Conn.
-Gen. Stat. § 46b-120(1)(A)(i);
+- For purposes of delinquency proceedings, a youth must be at least seven years of age at the time of the alleged delinquent act, Conn.
+Gen. Stat.
+Ann. § 46b-120(1)(A)(i);

-- Juvenile court has jurisdiction over most offenses alleged to have been committed prior to a child’s 18th birthday, as well as any probation violation or court order violation pertaining to delinquency even if it occurs after turning 18 in an open case; all offenses alleged to have been committed after age 18, and certain offenses alleged at an earlier age, are charged in adult court, Conn.
-Gen. Stat. § 46b-120;
+- Juvenile court has jurisdiction over most offenses alleged to have been committed prior to a youth’s 18th birthday, as well as any probation violation or court order violation pertaining to delinquency even if it occurs after turning 18 in an open case; all offenses alleged to have been committed after age 18, and certain offenses alleged at an earlier age, are charged in adult court, Conn.
+Gen. Stat.
+Ann. § 46b-120(1);

 Youth in Adult Court